 I love pitching, watching others pitch, and helping founders improve.

-Public speaking can be daunting for many, especially when pitching to investors who could determine whether you scale your business or not!
+Public speaking can be daunting, especially when pitching to investors who could determine whether you scale your business or not.
+It's a high-stakes situation that can make even the most confident entrepreneurs nervous.

-- Too much focus on the product - to be honest I don’t really care about your current product (it’s going to change and evolve), what I really care about is your solution to a clearly defined problem, that really exists.
+- Overemphasis on the product - While your current product is important, it's likely to change and evolve.
+What really matters is your solution to a clearly defined, real problem.

-- Not enough focus on the problem - always start with the problem.
-Make it clear and as simple as you can, backed up by some statistics if possible.
+- Insufficient focus on the problem - Always start with the problem.
+Present it clearly and simply, supported by relevant statistics when possible.

-- Confusing product with solution - The solution is an approach to solving a problem, whereas the product is one way of building a solution.
-Typically each subsequent product improves the solution e.g. iPhone 1 vs iPhone 15… it’s still ultimately the same solution, just a better product.
+- Confusing product with solution - A solution is an approach to solving a problem, whereas a product is one way of implementing that solution.
+For example, the iPhone 1 and iPhone 15 represent the same solution, just with improved products.

-- Lack of validation - not enough startups talk to enough customers, and base validation on people they already know.
+- Lack of validation - Many startups don't engage with enough customers or rely too heavily on feedback from people they already know.

-- Not spelling out the ask - tell me how much you need, and what you are going to be using it for, at what valuation.
+- Unclear ask - Be specific about how much funding you need, what you'll use it for, and at what valuation.

-How many slides are in the ideal Seed deck?
+How many slides should an ideal Seed deck have?

 The answer is 12